FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information

 \subsection{Active View Selection}

 We conducted extensive experiments on view selections to demonstrate that our expected information gain could help the model find the next best views.
 Here, we first introduce the dataset we use and detailed experimental settings.
-Then, we compare our method with random baselines and previous state-of-the-art~\cite{pan2022activenerf} quantitatively and qualitatively. \paragraph{Datasets} Our approach is extensively evaluated on two common benchmark datasets: Blender Dataset~\cite{mildenhall2020nerf} and the challenging real-world Mip-NeRF360 dataset~\cite{barron2022mipnerf360}.
+Then, we compare our method with random baselines and previous state-of-the-art ActiveNeRF~\cite{pan2022activenerf} quantitatively and qualitatively. \paragraph{Datasets} Our approach is extensively evaluated on two common benchmark datasets: Blender Dataset~\cite{mildenhall2020nerf} and the challenging real-world Mip-NeRF360 dataset~\cite{barron2022mipnerf360}.
 The Blender dataset comprises eight synthetic objects with intricate geometry and realistic non-Lambertian materials.
 Each scene in this dataset includes 100 training and 200 test views, all with a resolution of $800\times800$.
-Our method uses the 100 training views as a candidate pool to select training views, and we evaluate all the models on the full 200 views test set.
+Our method uses the 100 training views as a candidate pool to select training views, and we evaluate all the models on the full 200-view test set.
 We use the default training configuration as in 3D Gaussian and Plenoxels for this dataset.
 Mip-NeRF360~\cite{barron2022mipnerf360} is a real-world $360^\circ$ dataset captured for nine different scenes.
 It has been widely used as a quality benchmark for novel view synthesis models~\cite{barron2023zipnerf, multinerf2022}.
 We train our models at the resolution of $1066\times1600$ following 3D Gaussian Splatting~\cite{kerbl3Dgaussians}. \paragraph{Metrics} Our evaluations utilize image quality metrics such as peak signal-to-noise ratio~(PSNR) and structural similarity index~(SSIM)~\cite{wang2003multiscale}.
 Additionally, we incorporate LPIPS \cite{zhang2018unreasonable}, which provides a more accurate reflection of human perception. \paragraph{Baselines} We quantitatively and qualitatively compare our method against the current state-the-art ActiveNeRF~\cite{pan2022activenerf} and random selection baseline.
-To make a fair comparison with ActiveNeRF~\cite{pan2022activenerf}, we re-implemented a similar variance estimation algorithm in 3D Gaussian Splatting and Plenoxel in CUDA.
+To make a fair comparison with ActiveNeRF~\cite{pan2022activenerf}, We re-implemented a similar variance estimation algorithm in 3D Gaussian Splatting and Plenoxels in CUDA.